subos2008/spring-boot-kafka/README.md

 URLs for kafka are hard-coded, grep the codebase for `BOOTSTRAP_SERVERS_CONFIG` and update the URLs.

+You might find https://github.com/subos2008/kafka-tools if you are testing a new kafka endpoint.

+To start:

     docker-compose up

 Then open http://localhost:3000/ in your browser